Mickaël Pichon

 Mickaël Pichon (born 13 February 1976) is a French former professional motocross and supercross racer.
-He competed in the Motocross World Championships from 1992 to 1994 and in the AMA Motocross Championships from 1995 to 1999, before returning to compete in the Motocross World Championships from 2000 to 2009.
-Pichon is notable for winning the 250cc motocross world championship in 2001 and 2002.
-His 38 career Grand Prix victories ranks him fifth overall among motocross world championship competitors.
+He competed in the Motocross World Championships from 1992 to 1994 and the AMA Motocross Championships from 1995 to 1999, before returning to the Motocross World Championships from 2000 to 2009.
+Pichon is a two-time 250cc FIM World Motocross Champion & a two-time AMA Supercross 125cc East Chanpion.

 Motocross career

 Pichon was born in Le Mans, France.
 He made his world championship debut in 1992 at the age of 16, competing in the 125cc class where he completed the season ranked 19th aboard a privateer Honda.
 In 1993, he improved to rank fifth in the 125cc world championship final overall results.
 He also claimed his first AMA supercross victory in 1993 when, he won the 125cc Western Supercross race in San Diego.
 Pichon won his first Grand Prix race at the 1994 125cc French Grand Prix and, finished the season ranked sixth in the 1994 125cc world championship.

 Pichon then moved the United States to compete in the AMA Motocross Championship for the Team Pro Circuit - Kawasaki racing team.
 In his first full season of AMA competition with Kawasaki, Pichon won the 1995 125cc Eastern Supercross championship and ranked fifth overall in the 125cc outdoor motocross national championship.
 He successfully defended his crown by winning the 1996 125cc Eastern Supercross championship.
 Pichon joined the Suzuki factory racing team managed by former world champion Roger De Coster for the 1997 season and, finished the season ranked fourth overall in the 125cc outdoor motocross national championship.
 He moved up to the 250cc class in 1998 and won the season opening race at Glen Helen Raceway, finishing ahead of Jeremy McGrath and Mike LaRocco.
 He ended the 250cc outdoor national championship season ranked fourth.
 In 1999, he joined the Honda factory racing team and finished fourth in the 250cc Supercross national championship.
 An altercation between Pichon's father and race officials at the High Point Raceway led to Pichon's dismissal from the Honda team.